 Yes, the production of e-Fuels is influenced by the availability of renewable energy sources like wind and sunlight, since they are used to power the electrolysis process that converts water into hydrogen, a key component of e-Fuels.
 However, because e-Fuels are liquid and stable, they provide a solution to the challenges posed by the intermittent and geographically variable nature of renewable energy.
 The energy generated from wind or solar can be stored as liquid e-Fuels, making them easier to transport over long distances to areas where demand exists, using existing infrastructure.
 Furthermore, in regions with access to a well-connected power grid, fluctuations in renewable energy production can be balanced through grid integration, which can increase the efficiency and competitiveness of e-Fuel production.

-There are more than 1.5 billion vehicles in use today that require gasoline – or a gasoline substitute like e-Fuels.
-In addition, there are currently no plans to electrify airplanes and other large transportation vehicles; they will still require fuel sources like traditional gasoline or e-Fuels.
+There are more than 1.5 billion vehicles in use today that require gasoline – or a gasoline substitute like e-Gasoline.
+In addition, shipping and aviation are very hard to electrify sectors in the short and medium term, so they will still require fuel sources like e-Methanol or e-SAF.

-e-SAF (electro-Sustainable Aviation Fuel) is a type of synthetic aviation fuel that offers significant potential for decarbonizing the aviation industry. e-SAF is produced through the combination of green hydrogen and CO2.
-These components are combined to create synthetic gasoline, which is then converted into liquid fuel, which can be used in existing aircraft engines without major modifications.
+e-SAF (electro-Sustainable Aviation Fuel) is a type of synthetic aviation fuel that offers significant potential to lower the emissions of the aviation industry. e-SAF is produced through the combination of green hydrogen and captured CO2.
+These components are combined to create synthetic gasoline, which is then converted into liquid fuel, which can be used in existing aircraft engines without modifications.
 It has the potential to reduce lifecycle emissions by up to 90% compared to conventional jet fuel.
 The aviation industry sees e-SAF as a promising pathway for achieving its decarbonization goals, particularly for long-haul flights where alternative propulsion systems face significant technical challenges.

 Vehicles with internal combustion engines running on e-Fuels release the same amount of CO2 into the atmosphere as was previously recycled to produce the e-Fuels.
-This process ensures that, on a global and long-term scale, e-Fuels can significantly reduce CO2 emissions.
+This way, on a global and long-term scale, e-Fuels can significantly reduce CO2 emissions.

-e-Fuels are considered carbon neutral because they are made from renewable energy and recycled carbon dioxide (CO2).
+e-Fuels are considered low-carbon because they are made from renewable energy and captured carbon dioxide (CO2).
 However, there may be some emissions resulting from raw materials supplies and product shipments that need to be included when considering the carbon footprint of e-Fuels' lifecycle.
-Our products and processes are carefully reviewed by specialist life cycle analysis consultants to ensure that any relevant emissions are considered in determining the final carbon intensity (CI) score.
+Our products and processes are reviewed by specialist life cycle assessment (LCA) consultants to determine their carbon intensity (CI).
+Independent certification against recognized standards, such as ISCC EU RFNBO, provides additional verification of sustainability, emissions and traceability requirements.
+HIF Haru Oni is ISCC EU RFNBO certified.

 e-Fuels offer significant potential for reducing emissions in maritime transport. e-Diesel and e-LNG are fully compatible with existing ship engines and infrastructure, allowing for immediate use without modifications. e-Methanol can reduce lifecycle GHG emissions by about 20% compared to oil-based fuels when produced with hydrogen and 100% renewable power. e-Fuels not only reduce CO2 emissions but also help in reducing other pollutants.